SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses and Mitigation Strategies

+\textit{Inner maximization.} We evaluate both perturbation- and structure-based attacks.
+For perturbations, we apply BERT-Attack~\cite{arxiv2020Li} to text and PGD~\cite{arxiv2017Madry} to images, considering sep-attack and co-attack settings~\cite{MM2022Zhang}.
+Test-time backdoors follow~\cite{arXiv2024Lu} with border, corner, and pixel variants.
+Jailbreak attacks perturb images under constrained ($\epsilon$ = 16, 32, 64) and unconstrained ($\epsilon$ = 255) settings~\cite{AAAI2024Qi}.
+Structure-based attacks use FigStep~\cite{arxiv2023Gong}, which embeds jailbreak instructions in images.

-\textit{Solving the outer min problem.} To mitigate perturbation-based attacks, we apply modality-specific purification ($N\downarrow$) methods.
-For image inputs, we evaluate techniques such as bit-depth reduction~\cite{NDSS2018Xu} to remove minor perturbations, JPEG compression~\cite{ICLR2018Guo} to eliminate high-frequency adversarial noise, and neural purifiers like NRP~\cite{CVPR2020Naseer}.
-For text inputs, we use LanguageTool~\cite{languagetool} to recover corrupted or perturbed text.
-To enhance signal recognition ($S\uparrow$) against structure-based attacks, we incorporate OCR-based signal restoration by deploying EasyOCR~\cite{jaidedai_easyocr} on open-source models to extract embedded text from images.
-For closed-source models, we leverage OpenAI GPT-4o~\cite{openai_gpt4o} API, which includes integrated OCR capabilities.
-In both cases, system prompts encourage proactive identification and flagging of unsafe content—for example, prompts instructing the model to detect and report material related to illegal or harmful activities.
-We further implement a system-level safety filter that limits bandwidth ($B\uparrow$) by analyzing the model’s output post-inference.
-This filter leverages large language model capabilities to detect and block unsafe content regardless of modality.
-It is particularly effective in neutralizing outputs resulting from jailbreak and backdoor attacks.
+\textit{Outer minimization.} To counter perturbation-based attacks ($N\downarrow$), we apply modality-specific purification: bit-depth reduction~\cite{NDSS2018Xu}, JPEG compression~\cite{ICLR2018Guo}, and neural restoration (NRP~\cite{CVPR2020Naseer}) for images, and LanguageTool~\cite{languagetool} for text.
+To defend against structure-based attacks ($S\uparrow$), we apply OCR-based signal restoration using EasyOCR~\cite{jaidedai_easyocr} for open-source models and GPT-4o~\cite{openai_gpt4o} for closed-source models.
+We additionally deploy a system-level safety filter that constrains effective bandwidth ($B\uparrow$) by post-inference output analysis, which is particularly effective against jailbreak and backdoor attacks.